springml/spark-salesforce/README.md

 * `timeout`: (Optional) The maximum time spent polling for the completion of bulk query job.
 This option can only be used when `bulk` is `true`.
 * `externalIdFieldName`: (Optional) The name of the field used as the external ID for Salesforce Object.
 This value is only used when doing an update or upsert.
 Default "Id".
 * `queryAll`: (Optional) Toggle to retrieve deleted and archived records for SOQL queries.
 Default value is `false`.
+### Options only supported for fetching Salesforce Objects.
+* `batchSize`: (Optional) maximum number of records per batch when performing updates.
+Defaults to 5000 (note that batches greater than 10000 will result in a error)

 ### Scala API